-Enter the Arctic Journey Exhibition where you’re not simply reading about the Arctic, you’re feeling it!
+When you bring your students to the Arctic Journey Exhibition, they're not simply reading about the Arctic; they're feeling it!

 The Arctic is a known land – the Inuit, Innu, Dene, Gwich’in and other First Nations have travelled the land (and sea) over established paths passed down through generations.
 The exhibition comes to life through a variety of immersive sight and sound experiences.